scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

 minPath(minPath("<vA")).length
 ```

-Let's compute the optimal order for all possible combinations of directions:
+We can systematically check all combinations of up/down with left/right:

 ```scala mdoc
 for h <- List('>', '<') do